agirling/amtrak_stations/README.md

 ## Contributing

-To update the data included in the gem, just run `bundle exec rake update` and make a pull request with the changes.
-This will pull the latest data from [OpenFlights](http://openflights.org).

-Bug reports and pull requests are welcome on GitHub at https://github.com/agirling/amtrak.
+Bug reports and pull requests are welcome on GitHub at https://github.com/agirling/amtrak_stations.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

 ## Acknowledgements